Draco-Cheng/mono-repo-demo/apps/backend/README.md

 # Backend (FastAPI) – Nx Monorepo Example

 This is the backend application for the Nx monorepo, built with [FastAPI](https://fastapi.tiangolo.com/) and Python.
-It provides a RESTful API that integrates with the Next.js frontend and follows modern Python development best practices.
+It provides a RESTful API that integrates with the Next.js frontend and follows modern Python development best practices, supporting AI Agents, MCP, SchadCn, and V0 from Vervel.

 ---